Tran02Thi/caro-aws-q/README.md

 - Python 3.x
 - Pygame
-- Install Amazon Q for Developer ( in this case is Windowns )
+- Install Amazon Q for Developer ( in this case is Windows )

 ## Cài đặt